How Much Does a U.S. Passport Cost in 2026? Passport Fees Explained

 Payment Methods Based on Application Submission Location

-- When renewing a passport online the application fees is paid via the pay.gov website.
+• When renewing a passport online the application fee is paid via the pay.gov website.
 The primary method of payment is credit or debit card, but ACH (Automated Clearing House) payments from your bank are accepted with additional processing delays.

 Learn more about the different locations you can apply for a passport.

-What is the Difference between a Passport Book and Passport Card?
+What is the Difference Between a Passport Book and a Passport Card?

-A passport book and a passport card have different costs and travel validity.
-In general, a passport book is more expensive and be used for any type of travel or identity verification, while a passport card has more limitations.
+The main difference between a passport book and a passport card is that they have different costs and travel validity.
+In general, a passport book is more expensive and can be used for any type of travel or identity verification, while a passport card has more limitations.

 A passport card is a wallet-sized document that cannot be used for international air travel but is valid for land and sea travel to Canada, Mexico, Bermuda, and the Caribbean.
-Additionally, it is an accepted REAL ID that can be used for domestic flights in the U.S. Read our guide on deciding on which of the two passport documents you need.
+Additionally, it is an accepted REAL ID-compliant document and can be used as identification for domestic U.S. flights.
+Read our guide on deciding on which of the two passport documents you need.

-In the case that you already have a passport book, you can apply for a passport card by mail as a “renewal,” even in the case that it’s your first card, and vice versa.
+In the case that you already have a passport book, you can apply for a passport card by mail as a “renewal,” even when it’s your first card, and vice versa.
 Online renewals require that you have already received a passport card to renew a passport card and a passport book to renew the passport book.

 Learn more: Where Can I Travel When I Don’t Have A U.S. Passport?